Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineVolumeSettings.md

 > [!NOTE]
-> In some cases, particularly when blending to and from empty profiles, it's possible to get a sudden change or pop in the effects.
-If this happens, the best solution is to avoid blending to and from empty profiles: add effects with default settings.
+> In some cases, particularly when blending to and from empty profiles, you might get a sudden change or pop in the effects.
+If this happens, the best solution is to avoid blending to and from empty profiles by adding effects with default settings.
 If this is not practical, then you can add `CINEMACHINE_TRANSPARENT_POST_PROCESSING_BLENDS` to your project's scripting defines.
-However, this will have the side effect of making postprocessing blends more transparent in their center, possibly revealing global effects behind them.
+However, this has the side effect of making postprocessing blends more transparent in their center, possibly revealing global effects behind them.

 ## Properties: